 This section of the adversary proceeding packet is to inform you of what your obligations are in order to prepare for a trial.
 Note that there are references to the bankruptcy rules: Local Rules of Bankruptcy Practice = LR; Federal Rules of Bankruptcy Procedure = Fed.R.Bankr.P.
-You may also find both types of Rules at the county law library or you may access the Local Rules at the court's website www.nvb.uscourts.gov.
-You may also purchase the Local Rules from its publisher at 1-800-833-9844, Option 5.
+You may access the Local Rules at the court's website www.nvb.uscourts.gov.
 You should take a look at these rules if you have any questions about the information given in this section.